Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 Section~\ref{sec-hull-moment-misc} contains several consequences of Proposition~\ref{prop-hull-moment} which imply qualitative statements about subsequential limits of the curve-decorated metric measure spaces $(Q_{\op{zip}}^n ,\eta_{\op{zip}}^n , \mu_{\op{zip}}^n , \eta_{\op{zip}}^n)$ of Theorem~\ref{thm-saw-conv-wedge} in the GHPU topology.
-In particular, we obtain an estimate (Lemma~\ref{prop-reverse-holder}) which implies that the curve in any subsequential limit is simple; and an upper bound for the diameter of a $Q_{\op{zip}}$-metric ball with respect to the metrics on the two UIHPQ$_{\op{S}}$'s $Q_\pm$ (Lemma~\ref{prop-hull-diam}).
+These estimates include the following. \begin{itemize} \item A reverse H\"older continuity estimate for the SAW (Lemma~\ref{prop-reverse-holder}) which implies that the curve in any subsequential GHPU limit is simple. \item An upper bound for the diameter of a $Q_{\op{zip}}$-metric ball with respect to the metrics on the two UIHPQ$_{\op{S}}$'s $Q_\pm$ (Lemma~\ref{prop-hull-diam}). \item A bound which says that when $\rho > 0$ is small, any path in $Q_{\op{zip}}$ which stays in the $\rho r$-neighborhood of the gluing interface (i.e., the SAW) has to be much longer than a $Q_{\op{zip}}$-geodesic with the same endpoints (Lemma~\ref{prop-saw-neighborhood-dist}).
+This bound is useful to prevent $Q_{\op{zip}}$-geodesics from staying close to the gluing interface. \end{itemize}

+In \textbf{Section~\ref{sec-geodesic-properties}}, we will prove two estimates which will be used to identify the law of a subsequential limit of our SAW-decorated quadrangulations in the GHPU topology.